thedataincubator/ds30_5/README.md

-Data Science in 30 Minutes: Spark Streaming and Basic Analysis
+#Data Science in 30 Minutes: Spark Streaming and Basic Analysis

+To view the talk that goes along with this repo, click [here](https://www.youtube.com/watch?v=FdmM1qAw2XU).

 ## Installation Instructions